Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

  • Design: UI/UX (Figma), Wireframing, Visual Branding
  • Others: SEO Tools (Yoast, SEMrush), Tableau, Adobe Suite, CapCut

+ # Trainings & Workshops
+# • Harvard University– Artificial Intelligence with Python — Coursework — Training — search al
+gorithms, knowledge representation, neural networks, and reinforcement learning using Python — Building intelligent systems and implementing AI concepts.
+ # • AltSchool Africa– School of Data Data Analysis Program — Excel, SQL, Power BI, Python.
+#  • AWS Cloud Computing Bootcamp– CloudSec Network —Fundamentals of AWS.
+#  • She Leads Africa Bootcamp — Digital Marketing, Video Editing, and Content Creation — Brand
+ Growth.
+# • TechyJauntUI/UXDesignBootcamp—User-CenteredDesign, Wireframing, Prototyping (Figma)figjam.
+# • WHXWorld Health Expo (Training Attendee) — Workshops on global health innovation.
+# • Propel — Jobberman Soft-Skills Training —Professional communication, teamwork.
+# • HNG11 Internship Training Institute — Data Analyst Intern.
+# • ALX Virtual Assistant Training Program.

+# New Project Track Data Analysis
+# "Visualizing Nigeria’s GDP Journey (1993–2025): A Business Intelligence and Data Analytics Perspective"

+# Project Introduction / Preamble
+So, I decided to embark on a personal data analytical project to draw out deep insights from Nigeria’s Gross Domestic Product (GDP) trends.
+This project spans from 1993 to 2025, a critical period post-independence reflecting Nigeria’s evolving economic framework, government reforms, and international positioning.

+I will be imploring the use of Power BI and other advanced data analytical skills—including Excel, Python, and statistical methods—to carry out this research.
+The aim is not just to analyze GDP growth and decline, but to understand:

+When and why the Nigerian economy grew significantly

+What investments or policies contributed to such growth

+What caused declines, stagnation, or economic slowdowns

+How these trends inform scalable growth opportunities for Nigeria’s future

+This project is a blend of research, business intelligence, and economic storytelling, grounded in data.
+I’ll be using:

+Power BI dashboards for dynamic visualization

+Time-series and regression analysis for modeling trends

+Correlation and inferential tools to tie macroeconomic events to outcomes

+# Invitation to Join the Journey
+I invite you to join me on this exciting research and business intelligence journey into Nigeria’s GDP.
+Whether you are a data analyst, economist, policymaker, or simply curious about Nigeria’s economic development—this project is for you.

+Stay tuned as we uncover hidden insights, spot economic patterns, and bring data to life in the Nigerian context.

+# Open Source Contributions & Projects
+ • Firebase Installation Integration with Node.js — Node.js, Firebase CLI, Firebase Hosting, Firebase
+ Firestore, Firebase Auth, Git, VS Code.
+ • UI/UX + Frontend Development — Co-designed the user interface and developed the frontend of a multi-format publishing platform using Figma, HTML, CSS, React,Node.js, JavaScript, and Firebase.
+ • GitHub Collaborator– Fixed bugs, wrote README.md docs, and participated in open-source issue discussions.
+ • COVID-19 Record Reformatting– Converted 200+ medical PDFs to editable formats, ensuring data consistency.
+ • Recruitment Campaign Automation– Created job listing templates and ad visuals for talent sourcing.

+# Certifications
+ • Python 101 for Data Science– IBM, 2025
+ • UI/UX Design– TechyJaunt, 2025
+ • AWS Cloud Computing– CSN, 2025
+ • AI Career Essentials– ALX, 2024
+ • Virtual Assistant Training– ALX, 2024
+ • Customer Experience & Data Analytics– HP Life, 2024–2025
+ > DataTrends Changing The Role of HR- UniATHENA, 2024

 # Work Experience

 #  Nigerian Airspace Management Agency